• Skip to main content

 • 1.3 Live Performance

-• 2 Which Type Of Mic Do You Need: Final Thoughts
+• 2 What Kind Of Mic Do You Need: Final Thoughts

 Read the following situations and decide which one most closely describes your need for a mic.
 Then follow the advice for that specific situation and you will be much closer to finding the perfect mic for your needs.